Home

 Challenges and Opportunities for Home Decarbonization

 The Building Decarbonization Coalition and Lawrence Berkeley National Laboratory are collaborating on a seminar series called Challenges and Opportunities for Home Decarbonization.
 The seminar series aims to explore the challenges and opportunities of the home decarbonization energy transition.
 We will hear from industry experts and researchers who are actively engaged in working on home electrification and decarbonization.
 They will share their latest experience and insights to provide practical solutions for getting to scale with the sustainable energy transition in homes.
 As well as technical solutions, these seminars will cover topics including affordability, equity, workforce and resilience.
-Join us for the first of the series below!
+Find the recordings here...!

 RoadmapROADMAP for Home Decarbonization